avirut/obsidian-query2table/README.md

 ### Fields
 A list of the YAML frontmatter attributes, and their corresponding "type".
 Available types are:
 - `note` - The text will be the same as the frontmatter attribute, but this column will link to the actual note the row refers to.
+The frontmatter value for whatever attribute this refers to *must* be present (not `null` or `undefined`), or the row for that file will not be shown.
 - `link` - Long links are handled poorly by the table (they take up a lot of width), so use this attribute to replace them with the word `Link` that has a hyperlink to whatever link was specified in the frontmatter attribute.
 - `text-as-link` - This one uses the original text of the frontmatter attribute, but makes it a link as well.
 It's similar to `link`, but possibly better if seeing the actual link before you click it is really important to you.
 - `list` - Use this for frontmatter attributes that are text arrays - the value in the table will show as a bullet pointed list.